TobyX-Corp/phantom-react/docs/events.md

 **onHover(isHovering, position, source)**

-Viro components fire onHover events when the user focuses on a component with his reticle.
+Phantom components fire onHover events when the user focuses on a component with his reticle.
 In AR this is triggered, if the object is "focused upon" and positioned in the center of the view screen.

 **onDrag(position, source)**

-Viro components fire onDrag events when they are being dragged by the user; that is, when the user performs a click down on a view, holds that click, and then physically moves the controller (or tilts the headset).
+Phantom components fire onDrag events when they are being dragged by the user; that is, when the user performs a click down on a view, holds that click, and then physically moves the controller (or tilts the headset).
 The view will automatically drag in VR, and as it does so, the onDrag event callback is continually triggered with the latest 3D location of the object.
-It is also important to note that onDrag must be assigned to a Viro component to make it draggable.
+It is also important to note that onDrag must be assigned to a Phantom component to make it draggable.

 **onFuse(source)**

-Viro components fire onFuse events when the user hovers his or her reticle over the component and remain hovered for timeToFuse milliseconds.
+Phantom components fire onFuse events when the user hovers his or her reticle over the component and remain hovered for timeToFuse milliseconds.
 The timeToFuse parameter is optional and is defaulted to 2000ms.

 **onScroll(scrollPosition, source)**

-Viro components fire onScroll events when they are scrolled on by the user; that is, when the user scrolls on a touch pad while hovering on top of the targeted view.
+Phantom components fire onScroll events when they are scrolled on by the user; that is, when the user scrolls on a touch pad while hovering on top of the targeted view.
 The distance the user has scrolled by is given as a unit ratio of the touch pad from 0.0 to 1.0 for both X and Y coordinates.

 **onSwipe(swipeState, source)**

-Viro components fire onSwipe events when the user swipes in a specific direction on a controller's touch pad, while hovering on top of the targeted view.
+Phantom components fire onSwipe events when the user swipes in a specific direction on a controller's touch pad, while hovering on top of the targeted view.

 State Numeric Value